adamrfox/q_files/README.md

 -t | --token : Use an auth token
--f | --token-file : Use a token file generated from qq auth_create_token command : list and close are currently supported file file ... : A list of file names, ids, or locations.
+-f | --token-file : Use a token file generated from qq auth_create_token command : list and close are currently supported qumulo : Name or IP address of a Qumulo node file file ... : A list of file names, ids, or locations.
 Space separated. [for close only]
 </pre>